thma/HsWiki/README.md

 The most important element here is the creation of an Html `<form ...>...</form> element.
 The action for that form is just the same page but with a `POST`-method (we'll come to the respective handler function `postEditR` shortly).

-The resulting Html for editing a new page 'BrandNewPage' will look like this in a browser:
+Now imagine we point our browser to `http://localhost:3000/edit/BrandNewPage`.
+Yesod will do the routing to `getEditR (Page "BrandNewPage")` and the generated Html for editing a new page 'BrandNewPage' will be sent back to the browser.
+The page will look like this:

 ![The Editor for a new page](img/editor.png)